-How to Pass Large Arrays Without Blocking UI
+How to Pass Large Arrays Without Blocking the UI

-Learning how to pass large arrays without blocking UI requires bypassing the default structured clone algorithm.
-When you call postMessage() with standard JavaScript objects, the browser serializes the entire payload.
-This O(N) operation spikes the main thread, causing frame drops and input lag.
+Learning how to pass large arrays without blocking the UI requires bypassing the default structured clone algorithm.
+When you call postMessage() with standard JavaScript objects, the browser serializes the entire payload — an O(N) operation that blocks the calling thread, causing frame drops and input lag.
 The solution is zero-copy transfer using ArrayBuffer.
-By handing off memory pointers instead of duplicating data, you achieve O(1) thread boundary crossing.
-Understanding this mechanism is foundational to mastering Web Workers Architecture & Communication for high-throughput applications.
+By handing off a memory ownership token rather than duplicating data, you achieve O(1) thread boundary crossing.
+Understanding this mechanism is foundational to Transferable Objects & Zero-Copy and the broader Web Workers Architecture & Communication architecture.

 Diagnosing Serialization Bottlenecks in Chrome DevTools